-As at 31 March 2017, we were one of 22 LPAs that had a current development plan in place.
+As at 31 March 2018, we were one of 22 LPAs that had a current development plan in place.

-During the APR period we had 4.2 years. of housing land supply identified, making us one of 19 Welsh LPAs without the required 5 years supply.
-The table on page X shows the figure as 4.1 years however - this was the data for 2016/17 which is the comparator across used Wales as not all LPAs have completed their 2017 survey in time for this APR.
+During the APR period we had 4.2 years of housing land supply identified, making us one of 18 Welsh LPAs without the required 5 years supply.